anupama-sinha/spring-junit5-project/README.md

 * @AfterEach— After each Test
 * @AfterAll — After everything in Class runs

 Dependency across Tests isn’t a good practice.
+But if required then Order annotation can be used

 ### Best Practices for Unit Testing
 1. Maintain Code Readability